Keerthi-k6/hostel_management/README.md

 # HOSTEL MANAGEMENT
-This is a Hostel Management System implemented in C++ as a command-line application.
+This is a Hostel Management System is a project developed as a part of C++ course in the 3rd semester .It is implemented in C++ as a command-line application.
 The system allows the hostel manager to manage various hostel-related tasks such as student registration, room allocation, fee payment, etc.

 Features required in the Hostel Management system:
 1. Login system